holoviz/colorcet/README.md

 You should be able to see the differences right away, revealing more detail, more faithfully than if you use non-uniform maps.
-For instance, here is the same population-density dataset (from [datashader](https://github.com/bokeh/datashader)) rendered with the original matplotlib "hot" colormap:
+For instance, here is a population-density dataset (from [datashader](https://github.com/bokeh/datashader)) rendered with the original matplotlib "hot" colormap:

 ![census_hot](docs/images/census_hot.png)

-and with colorcet's "fire" colormap:
+and the same dataset rendered with colorcet's "fire" colormap:

 ![census_fire](docs/images/census_fire.png)